dbl-works/terraform/elasticache/README.md

 Sidekiq does not work with cluster mode.
 The recommended setup is to have:
 * one Redis cluster (cluster-mode on) for caching
 * one Redis cluster (cluster-mode off) for Sidekiq

+:warning: If the node type is from the `r6gd` family, be aware that availability is limited to the following regions:
+* us-east-2, us-east-1
+* us-west-2, us-west-1, eu-west-1
+* eu-central-1
+* ap-northeast-1
+* ap-southeast-1, ap-southeast-2
+* ap-south-1
+* ca-central-1
+* sa-east-1

+As of July 2022.
+Also, you **must** use Reds `6.2` or later.